efl9013/sprout-v2/README.md

    cd examples
    bash verify_sessionstar.sh 1
    ```
-   The above step takes ~x minutes, and logs Session*’s raw output in the file `sessionstar_output.txt`, and Session*'s aggregated output in the file `sessionstar_output_aggregation.txt`, both in the mounted folder `examples/sessionstar`.
+   The above step takes ~x minutes, and logs Session*’s raw output in the file `sessionstar_output.txt`, and aggregated output in the file `sessionstar_output_aggregation.txt`, both in the mounted folder `examples/sessionstar`.
 3. In your local machine, to consolidate the aggregated output from both tools into Table 2, run:
    ```bash
    cd examples